GenStatLeipzig/Neural-Networks-Assisted-Humanization-of-COVID-19-Hamster-scRNASeq-data/README.md

     -   **input_processing**: Scripts for input processing in VAE pipeline.
     -   **model_selection**: Scripts for model selection.
     -   **helper_VAE**: Helper functions for VAE disease state matching.
     -   **tool_versions**: Tool versions for the VAE pipeline.
 VAE pipeline was mainly carried out with tool versions described in *tool_versions_VAE.txt*.
 Minor steps were carried out with tool versions shown in *tool_versions_local_environment1.txt* and *tool_versions_local_environment2.txt*.
-In case problems arise when setting up the respective environemnts, feel free to contact the contributors or open an issue in the repository.
+In case problems arise when setting up the respective environments, feel free to contact the contributors or open an issue in the repository.
 -   **hamster_scRNAseq**: Scripts for initial provision of Syrian hamster and Roborovski hamster Seurat input files.
 -   **Supplementary_Tables:** Scripts documenting content creation of Supplementary tables